 To all members: Dear Member, In accordance with the latest Scottish Government and Bowls Scotland advice, the Club opened for play on Saturday 01 May.
 As we did last year on restarting play, we will ensure we follow all guidelines from the Government and from Bowls Scotland.
 At all times, use of the facilities will be in accordance with the guidance and rules of play shown below.
 These MUST BE STRICTLY ADHERED TO BY ALL MEMBERS.
 The guidelines will be kept under review by the Board.
-Should Government and Bowls Scotland restrictions be further relaxed, as we hope will be the case during the summer, we can adjust our guidelines accordingly.
 While we can never eliminate all risk, the guidance and rules of play have been compiled with the ongoing safety of members as the paramount consideration, and we hope that all those who would wish to play will feel that they can do so with confidence.
 A kit of PPE materials will be available in the Clubhouse for protection of any member requiring to administer First Aid in the event of an accident to another member.
 Bowls Scotland require all affiliated clubs to appoint a named ‘COVID Officer’.
 As Secretary, I (Mike Dunbar) will be that named person, and point of contact on COVID issues.
 However, the Directors have agreed to be collectively responsible for all COVID matters.
 We will ensure we keep ourselves fully informed, and take joint responsibility for ensuring the guidelines are followed.

 The Tie Book is now in operation again, so the on-line booking system is discontinued.
 Booking is not required for a bounce game.

 A daily register will be maintained to record all who come into the Club, for tracking and tracing purposes, should this be necessary.
-The register will be in a file, available at the Clubhouse door or the gazebo, depending on weather etc. All persons entering the Club premises must sign in and complete the required details.
+The register sheets will be available in the Clubhouse or the gazebo, depending on weather etc. All persons entering the Club premises must sign in and complete the required details.
 This applies to all players, spectators, volunteers etc.

 Also, the bottom gate will not be in use.
 The padlock on the top gate will accept the key which members previously used for the bottom gate and the clubhouse.

-Toilet access will be limited to one member at a time going downstairs to the toilet area, with a sign at the stairs to indicate ‘Vacant’ or ‘Occupied’.
+Toilet access is no longer limited to one member at a time going downstairs to the toilet area, but observe social distancing in the toilet areas.

 Ringside bins / ash bins will not be available.
 There will be a large black bin in the gazebo area.
 Members must ensure all rubbish is carefully binned, or taken away.